Last updated: November 11, 2021.

 Please check our Trip Planning page for information on ferry timings.
-In general, if you land about 1 hour before the last ferry, you should be able to make it to Havelock on the same day.
-And if there is a ferry atleast 4 hours before your flight, that means you can head back to Port Blair on the same day as your flight.
+In general, if you land about 1:15 hour before the last ferry, you should be able to make it to Havelock on the same day.
+And if there is a ferry that returns around 2.5 hours before your flight, that means you can head back to Port Blair on the same day as your flight.

 The Trip Planning page also has links to some places to stay in Port Blair.
 This is by no means exhaustive, so if you find something else that is more convenient, by all means book that.

 Sometimes, yes.
 Sometimes, no. Of late, mostly no. A lot depends on how busy things are.
 In peak season (October – May), it is virtually impossible to get these tickets on the spot.
 As such, we recommend our Meet’n’Greet service, where we arrange your ferry tickets and also all Port Blair and Havelock transfers.
 It will save you a lot of potential hassles, as Port Blair is not a place where you want to spend your limited vacation time.